Delaware Corporation: Everything You Need to Know

-To take advantage of this tax break a corporation can create a holding company which is incorporated in Delaware.
+To take advantage of this tax break a corporation can create a holding company that is incorporated in Delaware.
 The holding company "holds" all of the intangible assets, leasing them back to the corporation.
-This arrangement creates an expense which is paid to your own company and isn't taxed.
+This arrangement creates an expense that is paid to your own company and isn't taxed.
 This can create massive savings for large corporations.

 Corporate filing can be complicated in many states, but not in Delaware.
 The Delaware Division of Corporations wants to make sure the process is as simple as possible because the filing fees bring in a large amount of money for the state.
 It's in their best interest to keep the filing process simple.